hodgettsp/ces_data/paper.md

 Our package is functionally complimentary to working in RStudio by minimizing the number of steps required to load in a dataset and removing the need of storing data file.
 Furthermore, the `cesR` package complements the work being done in the R community by building on the work being done through other R packages that pull in survey data such as `dataverse` (Leeper, 2017) and `cancensus` (von Bergmann et al., 2020).

-*Note to self: need a transition between intro and functions*

 # Functions

 The `cesR` package has four functions included within it.
 These are, `get_ces`, `get_cescodes`, `get_question`, and `get_decon`.

 ## Key functions
-The main function in `cesR` is `get_ces()`.
+The main function in `cesR` is `get_ces`.
 When called, this function returns a requested CES survey as a usable data object and prints out the associated citation and url for the survey dataset download location in the console.

-The `get_ces()` function takes one argument in the form of a character string.
+The `get_ces` function takes one argument in the form of a character string.
 This argument is a name of a vector item that has been associated with a CES survey that when used calls the download url for that survey on an associated GitHub repository.
-If the provided character string argument matches a member of a built-in vector, the associated file is downloaded using the `download.file()` function from the `utils` R package (R Core Team, 2020) as a compressed .zip file and is stored temporarily in the `inst/extdata` folder in the package directory.
+If the provided character string argument matches a member of a built-in vector, the associated file is downloaded using the `download.file` function from the `utils` R package (R Core Team, 2020) as a compressed .zip file and is stored temporarily in the `inst/extdata` folder in the package directory.
 If the provided character string argument does not have a match in the built-in vector, then the function process is stopped and a warning message stating `Error in get_ces(): Warning: Code not in table` is printed in the RStudio console.
-Upon downloading the file, the compressed folder is unzipped using the `unzip` function from the `utils` R package (R Core Team, 2020) and read into R using either the `read_dta()` or `read_sav()` functions from the `haven` R package (Wickham & Miller, 2020) depending on the filetype of the downloaded file.
-A data frame is then assigned using the `assign()` function  fromt the `base` R package (R Core Team, 2020) as a data object in the global environment.
-The downloaded file and file directory are then removed from the computer using the `unlink()` function from the `base` R package (R Core Team, 2020).
+Upon downloading the file, the compressed folder is unzipped using the `unzip` function from the `utils` R package (R Core Team, 2020) and read into R using either the `read_dta` or `read_sav` functions from the `haven` R package (Wickham & Miller, 2020) depending on the filetype of the downloaded file.
+A data frame is then assigned using the `assign` function  fromt the `base` R package (R Core Team, 2020) as a data object in the global environment.
+The downloaded file and file directory are then removed from the computer using the `unlink` function from the `base` R package (R Core Team, 2020).
 Lastly, the citation for the requested survey dataset and url for the survey data storage location are printed in the console.

 #### `get_ces` example
 ```